 Overview of PIP Coverage Amounts

 The default coverage provided for at N.J.S.A.
 39:6A-4 is referred to as “standard” PIP coverage and includes mandatory coverage of $250,000 in medical expense benefits.
 There additionally exists the option of reduced coverage limits in the amounts of $15,000; $50,000; $75,000; and $150,000.
-It is not recommended, however, that a consumer reduce the amount of PIP coverage they have.
+However, it is not recommended that a consumer reduce the amount of PIP coverage they have.
 In addition to medical expense benefits, the standard coverage also may provide income continuation, essential services, survivor benefits, and funeral expenses, in varying amounts, depending upon the choices of the insured.

 The next coverage option is referred to as “basic” PIP coverage and provides significantly reduced medical expense benefits in the amount of $15,000 per person/per accident.
 N.J.S.A.
 39:6A-3.1.
 In other words, if two (2) or more individuals are injured in an accident and seek PIP coverage under the same policy, the insurer is responsible only up to $15,000.

 Nevertheless, additional coverage exists for catastrophic injuries limited to “permanent or significant brain injury, spinal cord injury or disfigurement or for medically necessary treatment of permanent or significant injuries rendered at a trauma center or acute care hospital immediately following the accident and until the patient is stable, no longer requires critical care and can be safely discharged or transferred to another facility in the judgment of the treating physician.”
 N.J.S.A.
 39:6A-3.1(a) (emphasis added).

 Lastly, the “basic” policy coverage does not provide income continuation, essential services, or death benefits, which are available under the “standard” policy.